gioui/giouiorg/content/doc/architecture/drawing.md

 <pre style="min-height: 100px" data-run="wasm" data-pkg="architecture" data-args="draw-image" data-size="200x100"></pre>

 The image must not be mutated until another [`FrameEvent`](https://gioui.org/io/system#FrameEvent) happens, because the image may be read asynchronously while the frame is being drawn.
+Additionally, mutations to the image provided to `paint.ImageOp` are not guaranteed to ever be reflected in the drawn content.
+To update an image on-screen, create a new image.Image and construct a new `paint.ImageOp`.